 The Barn Guy had set aside three beautiful lightening rods from the roof along with some big rusty cable that came down with the barn.
 When he left for the day we took them and put them away for safe keeping and to get them out of the way.
 The next day The Barn Guy asked us where they went… because he wanted to use them on his chicken coop.

 This is why we explicitly outlined exactly which materials he would be taking in the contract: the hay fork hanging in the top of the barn, the lightenings rods, and any other treasures that basically weren’t wood = ours.
 This put him in a bit of a mood.
 Me too!

 Our goal from the beginning was to maintain a good working relationship with this guy.
-Karl and I are kind, reasonable people, and up until this point we had put up with a lot of crap from him very tactfully (helping himself to some other boards on our property near the old barn but not part of the barn, not showing up for weeks at a time, letting deadlines pass, knocking our newer barn off its foundation) … I’d almost say we were push-overs.
+Karl and I are kind, reasonable people, and up until this point we had put up with a lot of crap from him very tactfully (helping himself to some other boards on our property near the old barn but not part of the barn, not showing up for weeks at a time, letting deadlines pass) … I’d almost say we were push-overs.
 We were in an odd and unfortunate situation in that we needed The Barn Guy not to hate us because he had to make us the barn wood table of my dreams!